ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 * Download and unzip the Lumafly Mod Manager from the [Lumafly website](https://themulhima.github.io/Lumafly/).
 * A legal copy of Hollow Knight.
    * Steam, Gog, and Xbox Game Pass versions of the game are supported.
-   * Windows, Mac, and Linux (including Steam deck) are supported.
+   * Windows, Mac, and Linux (including Steam Deck) are supported.

 ## Installing the Archipelago Mod using Lumafly
 1. Launch Lumafly and ensure it locates your Hollow Knight installation directory.